The BrowserGym Ecosystem for Web Agent Research: AgentLab

 \subsection{Extensibility: Plug your own LLM / VLM}

 AgentLab also offers a base class for LLMs.
 This allows users to plug their models into any existing agent by just sub-classing our objects.
-More precisely, we provide a \code{BaseModelArgs}, to configure and log your LLM information, as well as instantiating your model, and an \code{AbstractChatModel}, which just needs a \code{__call__} method defined to query the LLM.
-AgentLab comes with different model objects readily available, such as a class for OpenAI models, Azure OpenAI models, or OpenRouter\footnote{https://openrouter.ai/} models.
-Using our chat model classes allows us to add some useful tools such as a cost and token tracker that can be automatically added to the AgentInfo.
+More precisely, we provide a \code{BaseModelArgs} class, to configure and log LLM information, as well as instantiating the model, and a \code{AbstractChatModel} class, which just needs a \code{__call__} method defined to query the LLM.
+AgentLab comes with different model objects readily available, such as a class for OpenAI models, Azure OpenAI models, or OpenRouter\footnote{\url{https://openrouter.ai/}} models.
+Using our chat model classes allows us to add some useful tools such as a cost and token tracker that can automatically be added to the \code{AgentInfo}.